Pratishtha123/Weather-App/README.md

 ## Features

-- check climate of your city
+- check climate of any area

 - added alert popup for Errors